mapattacker/datascience/deeplearning.rst

 After setting the augmentation settings, we will need to decide how to "flow" the data, original samples into the model.
 In this function, we can also resize the images automatically if necessary.
-Finally to fit the model, we use the ``model.fit_generator`` function so that for every epoch, the full original samples will be augmented randomly.
+Finally to fit the model, we use the ``model.fit_generator`` function so that for every epoch, the full original samples will be augmented randomly on the fly.
 They will not be stored in memory for obvious reasons.

 Essentially, there are 3 ways to do this.
 First, we can flow the images from memory ``flow``, which means we have to load the data in memory first.